Searcher Task Accomplishment is the next big SEO factor that Google cares about.

 In my previous blog posts, I’ve already discussed how to revamp your old blog posts.

-So, this is how you optimize existing content for searcher goal accomplishment.
+That’s how you optimize existing content for searcher goal accomplishment.

 Wrapping up